 It is a simple process where a bubbly saline solution is infused into the uterine cavity and monitored as the fluid travels along the fallopian tube.
+This is performed using a soft plastic catheter placed inside your cervix in conjunction with an internal ultrasound.
 The bright echoes generated by the bubbly saline solution enable us to clearly visualise the fallopian tubes and see if there are any blockages along the way, the picture is further improved by the addition of colour Doppler imaging.

 We use a non-aerated saline first to check for any issues, before using the aerated saline.

 The test is performed from Day 6 to 12 of your typical menstrual cycle, to make the uterine lining easier to assess and also ensure there is no risk of a potential pregnancy in the tube.